KateHyoung/UTDEventData/README.md

 - DataTable( ): for looking up the data table at UTD data
 - TableVar( ): for looking up the variables in a specified data table
 - pullData( ): for extracting a data set with contries and time range information
-- sendQuery( ): for requeting specified data to the API server
+- sendQuery( ): for requesting specified data to the API server to extract a data set

+****
 - returnCountry( ): creating the query block of countries

-****
 - returnLatLon( ): creating the query block of regions with latitude and longitude
 - returnDyad( ): creating the dayd query of source and target actors
 - returnRegExp( ): creating the query of features of attributes in a data table